bandrivtara/SocialNetworkSite-ownDB/README.md

 # Social-Network site created using React-Redux

+A social network analogue with server requests.
+Used css-module to style SPA.
+The structure is divided into three main blocks: User Interface, Business Logic Layer and API files requests.
+Redux was used like global storage.

 Visit to see live (please wait few minutes for loading page): [https://social-netwok.herokuapp.com/home](https://social-netwok.herokuapp.com/home).
 Visit to see DataBase (Json server): [http://my-server-tb.herokuapp.com/](http://my-server-tb.herokuapp.com/).